crudspa/crudspa/doc/Concepts/Injection.md

 * prefer interface-based replacement over conditionals spread through feature code
 * keep request-specific mutable state out of singleton services
 * treat registration as part of the architecture, not as startup noise
+* make resolver and provider keys unique so configuration errors fail at startup
+* register a deliberate no-op implementation only when the host truly does not support that capability

 If you want the broader application picture, read [Overview | Applications](../Overview/Applications.md).